Proofreading Tips: Dos and Don’ts for Proofreading Academic Writing

 - Incorrectly introduced abbreviations

-- Incorrect or inconsistent capitalisation
+- Incorrect or inconsistent capitalization

 - Typos in names and terminology